Why Is My Tomberlin Golf Cart Experiencing Acceleration Issues?

 Flooded models need periodic distilled water refills to maintain electrolyte levels.
 Sealed AGM variants are maintenance-free.

-What Is the Legal Age to Drive a Golf Cart in Michigan
+What Is the Legal Age to Drive a Golf Cart in Michigan?

 How Does Michigan Law Define Golf Cart Operation?

-Where Are Golf Carts Permitted in Michigan?
+Where Are Golf Carts Allowed in Michigan?

-What Penalties Apply for Underage Golf Cart Drivers?
+What Penalties Apply for Underage Drivers?

 Are Safety Equipment Requirements Mandatory?